Ricardod671/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Ricardo Félix Díaz López**, I am Petroleum engineer that love work will data, this a personal practice project, the original practice come from
+I'm **Ricardo Félix Díaz López**, I am Petroleum engineer that love work with data, this a personal practice project, the original practice come from
 **Baraa Khatib Salkini**, also known as **Data With Baraa**.